praveng/GraphRoam/README.md

 </p>

 **GraphRoam** is a Python library designed to efficiently generate random walks on large graphs using consumer-grade, RAM-limited hardware.
-By leveraging DuckDB and sparse matrix representations, GraphRoam ensures minimal memory usage while maintaining high performance.
+With DuckDB and sparse matrix representations, GraphRoam ensures minimal memory usage while maintaining high performance.

 ## Features